psilons/python-ent-tutorial/chapter_09_design/docs/design_principles.md

 based, or a file.
 So a better way to keep these unstable factors out of the method signature.

+Another aspect is "Don't get into the way".
+If we extend a functionality for some reason, the existing non-satisfying functionalities do not add barriers.
+In other words, implementation details do not "leak" out.

 #### SRP - Single Responsibility Principle
 ___
 [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle) is saying
 that components should have one feature and thus has only one reason to change.

-This principle is so fundamental that it provides support to all the design aspects.
+There are several ways to get hints to refactor the code to comply with SRP.
 For example, if you have a method depends on another class, and you actually use only 1/3 of all public methods in that class, then it would better if you split the other class into 2 classes so that you use all methods in one of the splits and none in the other.
-This is a good hint for refactoring.
-This pattern is also termed as [ISP](https://en.wikipedia.org/wiki/Interface_segregation_principle) The split of the class makes the split classes single responsible (If they are not, split them further).
+This is related to [ISP](https://en.wikipedia.org/wiki/Interface_segregation_principle) The split of the class makes the split classes single responsible (If they are not, split them further).

 Another example is to look at the change frequency of code.
 If some changes more frequently than others, then a refactoring is due.

 #### DIP - Dependency Inversion Principle
 ___